SnrDave/SnrDave/README.md

 - 👋 Hi, I’m David.
-- 👀 I’m open for available opportunities in both front-end and software development.
+- 👀 I’m available for opportunities in both front-end and software development.
-- 📫 Reach me through davewaelson@gmail.com.
+- 📫 Contact me through davewaelson@gmail.com.

 <!---
 SnrDave/SnrDave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.